1962 United States Tri-Service aircraft designation system: Status prefix

 A temporary special test means the aircraft is intended to return to normal service after the tests are completed, while permanent special test aircraft are not.
 The Planning code is no longer used but was meant to designate aircraft "on the drawing board".
 For example, using this system an airframe such as the F-13 could have initially been designated as ZF-13 during the design phase, possibly XF-13 if experimental testing was required before building a prototype, the YF-13; the final production model would simply be designated F-13 (with the first production variant being the F-13A).
 Continuing the example, some F-13s during their service life may have been used for testing modifications or researching new designs and designated JF-13 or NF-13; finally after many years of service, the airframe would be permanently grounded due to safety or economic reasons as GF-13.

 Modified mission

-Aircraft which are modified after manufacture or even built for a different mission to the standard airframe of a particular design are assigned a modified mission code.
+Aircraft which are modified after manufacture or even built for a different mission from the standard airframe of a particular design are assigned a modified mission code.
 They are: